Sesame Square: Characters and location

+Guests on the show included Onyeka Onwenu, GT Da Guitarman, and Rooftop MC.

 Content

 The show is composed of a number of segments.
 The opening theme tune is "Welcome to Sesame Square" and includes the use of talking drums.
 Dubbed segments were sourced from Global Grover, Play with Me Sesame, Elmo's World, Bert and Ernie's Great Adventures, and Sesame Street English.
 Original segments include a Word of the Day segment.

 Messaging

 In addition to teaching letters and numbers, the show aims to educate children about malaria prevention, promote Nigerian unity through the representation of the diverse groups that make up the country, and to lessen the stigma of being HIV-positive.
 Girls' education and vaccine education also feature as topics.

 Nigeria's Independence Day was featured in episodes from the first and third seasons.

 Episodes

 The first season contains 26 episodes, one for each letter of the English alphabet.
 The second season premiered in May 2012 and the third season was broadcast in September 2013.
 As of 2014 the show had 78 episodes total.
 As of 2020, USAID had not renewed its financial support of the show, and no further episodes have been produced.